Gil Stratton: Sportscasting career

-Stratton was hired by Los Angeles television station KNXT-TV (now CBS-2) in 1954 as a sportscaster and sports news anchor.
+Stratton was hired by Los Angeles television station KNXT (now KCBS-TV) in 1954 as a sportscaster and sports news anchor.
 He spent sixteen years as sports anchor of the show The Big News during the 1960s and 1970s.
 This was the first hour-long news program for the region.
 While there, he became recognized for his signature phrase "Time to call 'em as I see 'em", which he had started saying during his years as a baseball umpire.
-Within a year,"The Big News" was earning a 28 percent share in the Los Angeles ratings and the show format became the standard that was copied by other local TV stations across the country.
+Within a year, The Big News was earning a 28 percent share in the Los Angeles ratings and the show format became the standard that was copied by other local TV stations across the country.
 Stratton was the last-surviving member of The Big News team prior to his death.

 He also served as a sportscaster for California CBS AM radio station, KNX 1070, from 1967 to 1984 and from 1986 to 1997 and for KTTV for a time in the 70's and 80's.

 While working for CBS Sports in both television and radio, he covered the 1960 Summer Olympics from Rome.
 He also covered the NFL as "the voice" of the Los Angeles Rams in the 1960s, and called Major League Baseball games, Kentucky Derbies, and feature races from Santa Anita, Hollywood Park, and Del Mar.
 He also covered many other sports, such as hockey, tennis, track and field and golf.

 MSNBC commentator Keith Olbermann worked with Stratton at both KCBS/KNXT and at KNX 1070.
 He said of Stratton, "There aren't many renaissance men in any age, but Gil was one of them."
 Stratton won five local Emmys during his television career, and was also awarded seven Golden Mike awards from the Radio-Television News Association.